patcadelina/prometheus-wiki/Expression-Language-Operators.md

     <aggr-op>(<vector expression>) [by (<label list>)] [keeping_extra]

 By default, labels that are not listed in the `by` clause will be dropped from the result vector, even if their label values are identical between all elements of the vector.
-The `keeping_extra` clause allows to keep those extra labels.
+The `keeping_extra` clause allows to keep those extra labels (labels that are identical between elements, but not in the `by` clause).

 Example: